kirantyefun/cupofjoe/README.md

-This project provides an API for managing user accounts, recipes and ingredients, built with Django and Django Rest Framework.
+This project provides an API for managing user accounts, coffees and ingredients, built with Django and Django Rest Framework.
 Users can register, login, and logout using Django token authentication.
 The API allows unauthenticated users to view cafes and their menus and authenticated users to order items from cafes.

 # Installation